Nature, culture and history

 Plants and animals

-White Blow Regional Park features open woodland dominated by ironbark species with a grassy understorey.
+White Blow Conservation Park features open woodland dominated by ironbark species with a grassy understorey.
 The rocky outcrops provide warm basking places for frilled lizards Chlamydosaurus kingii and sand goannas Varanus gouldii.
 Black-shouldered kites Elanus axillaris and wedge-tailed eagles Aquila audax circle overhead in search of mammals and reptiles.

 The Ravenswood area was settled by Europeans following the township of Bowen’s establishment in 1861.
 Pastoral runs were soon created in the hinterland and mining fields developed following the discovery of gold in 1868.